TYPO3-Console/TYPO3-Console/Documentation/CommandReference/BackendLockforeditors.rst

 **Lock backend for editors**

 Deny backend access, but only for editors.
 Admins will still be able to log in and work with the backend.
+CLI access (commands/scheduler) is allowed as well.